 a.
 Continuous oxygen therapy and constant monitoring of oxygen saturation rate.

 c.
-Vaccination of Hib and other remaining vaccines to complete required immunizations.
+Vaccination of Hib and other remaining vaccines to complete the required immunizations.

 d.
 Avoiding any throat examination or agitation of the child.